 The Russian Market is known as the best place in Phnom Penh for souvenirs and clothes shopping.
 I’m not much of a shopper but wanted to visit for the experience and perhaps find a few small gifts.
 The market is popular among tourists, expatriates, and local Cambodians.

-The Russian Market was named after its popularity among Russian expatriates during the 1980s.
-It carries items such as drinks, snacks and cooked food, traditional carvings and handicrafts, gems, hand-woven Chinese and Cambodian silk, antique furniture, music, DVDs and CDs, silverware, books and maps, backpacks, handbags, shoes, and clothing.
+The Market was named after its popularity among Russian expatriates during the 1980s.
+It carries items such as drinks, snacks and cooked food, traditional carvings and handicrafts, gems, hand-woven Chinese and Cambodian silk, antique furniture, music, DVDs and CDs, silverware, books and maps, backpacks, handbags, shoes, and of course clothing.

 Just outside of the Russian Market towards the back is a clump of shops and a café called Yejj Café.
 This café serves some of the best food in Phnom Penh.
 The staff wear yellow and the inside is purple and yellow.
 The bathroom is brilliantly painted too.